The 4 Best Ford 7.3 Powerstroke Performance Mods

 Expect power gains around 5-15 horsepower.
 You’ll also notice a solid drop in EGT’s alongside the quicker turbo spool.
 An exhaust is definitely among the best bolt-on mods for the 7.3L engine.
 We recommend going with a full turbo-back system for the best power gains and biggest improvement to EGTs.

 As with intake mods, this is simply a short list of Ford 7.3 exhausts that we believe offer a great balance of price, quality, and performance.
 Tons of great options exist.
 Look for a stainless steel exhaust if you want top quality.
 Aluminized is a great option too, but some may begin having problems after 5 years or so.
-Sticking with a 4″ exhaust is also a good idea.
-Otherwise, simply check out some sounds and prices and see what’s the best balance for your goals.
+5″ will maximize performance but 4″ is just fine if you are on the stock turbo.
+We always recommend muffler-less as mufflers create some backpressure.

 HP Gains: 5-15hp (10-30tq)